roadtocode4u/spaceship/docs/c-programming/07-loops/07-loops.md

 1
 2
 3
 4

-**Do-While Loop**
+`Do-While Loop`

-Exit Controlled
+It is Exit Controlled loop.
-Post-Tested Loop
+It is `Post-Tested` Loop
-if condition will false it will run ones
+if condition will false it will run ones.

 **Syntax:**

 ```c
 do
 {

 }
 while(condition);
 ```